Oklahoma Law Enforcement Memorial

 Eugene Clyde Moore - Deputy Sheriff

-Atoka County Sheriffs Office
+Atoka County Sheriff’s Office August 5, 1932

-TThe evening of Friday, August 5, 1932, Deputy Sheriff Eugene Moore and Sheriff C. G. Maxwell were at a dance in Stringtown, six miles north of Atoka, to keep the peace.
+The evening of Friday, August 5, 1932, Deputy Sheriff Eugene Moore, and Sheriff C. G. Maxwell were at a dance in Stringtown, six miles north of Atoka, to keep the peace.
 Soon the officers noticed two men drinking in a parked car.
 As the officers approached the car the occupants, Clyde Barrow, Everett Milligan, and Raymond Hamilton, opened fire killing Deputy Sheriff Eugene Moore and seriously wounding Sheriff C. G. Maxwell.
 Deputy Sheriff Eugene Moore became the first of ten law enforcement officers to be slain by what would become the Bonnie and Clyde gang.

 Eugene Moore was survived by his wife Minnie, and their three children, Charline, 8, Billy June, 6, and baby Dwight Russel, less than 9 months old.